Looking for restaurants near the Metropolitan Museum of Art?

 Vinnie’s Pizzeria — Great pizza joint with an old world feel.
 Get it by the slice, fold the crust like a true New Yorker, and eat while running to meet your friend who’s waiting for you on the stairs of the Met.

 Pick-A-Bagel — Classic NYC bagels.
 Fresh, doughy, tasty.
 Highly recommended if you’re from out of town and haven’t tasted the international wonder that is NYC bagels.

 Lolita’s Kitchen — Charming hole-in-the-wall with authentic Mexican food at amazing prices.
-Might be one of the best values in NYC, you can get a delicious, quick lunch for $8-10.
+Might be one of the best values in NYC, and certainly for restaurants near the Met.
+You can get a delicious, quick lunch for $8-10.

 Shake Shack — Pros: delicious burgers, great prices, casual atmosphere.
 Cons: often crowded, takes a while to get your food, and you might have to wait a bit to find an empty table.
 Recommended if you have some time before heading to the museum.

 Mama Gyro — Easygoing Greek spot offering gyro sandwiches, plus salads, sides & desserts.
 Serious Eats describes it as “the comforting familiarity of a Big Mac, but with the exotic ingredients of a gyro.”

 Burger One — A good alternative to Shake Shack if you want a more intimate, quiet and cozy experience.
 Solid burgers and excellent value at this tiny lunch counter.

 The Meatball Shop — Our post-tour meal of choice.
 Sumptuous and savory… you’ve never had meatballs like this.
 And yes, they do have vegan/vegetarian options too 🙂